 Friday, November 25, 2011

 To my mind, sex without intimacy, without a sense of wanting to make the experience pleasurable to the other, just reduces sex to a mere physical activity no different than defecating or urinating.
-The point of sex, I feel, is to not just get the physical satisfaction out of it (one should never deny sex can be extremely pleasurable if between consenting adults) but to give both physical and emotional satisfaction and yes, intimacy, to your partner.
+The point of sex, I feel, is to not just get the physical satisfaction out of it.
+One should never deny sex can be extremely pleasurable if between consenting adults, but sex is not about that.
+It should be about giving both physical and emotional satisfaction and yes, intimacy, to your partner.
 Otherwise, sex for one's own gratification will be at most a temporary high and will probably lessen the succeeding sexual encounters.

 Now, what did all that have to do with Michael Fassbender showing us his envy-inducing penis?
 In truth, a great deal, since Shame deals with a man for whom sex is more compulsion than anything else.
 His life is consumed with sex but not love, the physical side of it without the intimacy that truly brings about the pleasure it brings.
 In terms of a character study of a man undone by pleasures of the flesh, Shame is a strong film.
-In terms of causing scandal, I may be in the minority, but I find there really isn't much that should cause people to flee from it or be excited over it.
+In terms of causing scandal, I may be in the minority, but I find there really isn't much that should cause people to flee from or be excited over.

-Brandon has his own issues: while trying to keep control over his sexual desires, he begins a romance with Marianne (Nicole Beharie).
+Brandon has his own issues; while trying to keep control over his sexual desires, he begins a romance with Marianne (Nicole Beharie).
 While she is not averse to a little on the side, she does believe that people should look for someone to connect with.
 Whether it's a desire to finally let someone in or just being tired of how sex dominates his life, Brandon begins to clean house.
 Unfortunately, cleaning house also means throwing Sissy out.

-Brandon then indulges all his sexual urges in one lost night: he openly stimulates a woman and brazenly tells her boyfriend what he'd like to do to her (getting him quickly beat up), then after getting turned away from I presume a sex club he frequents, goes to a gay bar and allows a man to give him oral sex, culminating going to a sleazy hotel for a threesome.
+Brandon then indulges all his sexual urges in one lost night: he openly stimulates a woman and brazenly tells her boyfriend what he'd like to do to her, getting him quickly beat up.
+After getting turned away from what I presume a sex club he frequents, he goes to a gay bar and allows a man to give him oral sex, culminating going to a sleazy hotel for a threesome.
 After this night of debauchery, he fears for Sissy, rushes home, and finds she has slit her wrists, barely alive.

 I think that's being a touch picky.
 Shame on the whole is a strong film about a subject that could be salacious but turns into a story of addiction and the hollowness of an individual.
 One doesn't feel particular sympathy for Brandon, but one always senses that the pleasure one gets from sex is one that he both seeks and never gets.

 Let me get the issue of the nudity out of the way first.
 I'm not shocked easily, and I wasn't shocked by all the nudity in Shame.
 There is a great deal of it: there are many nude women in Shame, and Mulligan is fully nude in the film as well, so the idea that this is somehow a showcase for Fassbender's Teutonic/Irish manhood is rather idiotic.

 That is the positive thing about Shame: it is a good though not great film.
 As I've stated, the open-ending was not something I was particularly thrilled at, and I found it curious that both the characters of David and Marianne basically disappeared halfway through Shame, never to be heard from again.
 It's almost as if McQueen just dropped them or even forgot about them.

 However, the flaws within Shame are more than made up by the performances.
 Fassbender is already a great actor (ex.
 Jane Eyre) and a rising star (ex.
 X-Men: First Class).
 In Shame, he makes Brandon not a lusty and selfish man but a deeply haunted one, a man who uses sex because he doesn't have any other way to bring even a semblance of connection with people.
-Brandon is so consumed with sex that when we see his total collapse (as when this thoroughly heterosexual man engages in a casual same-sex encounter or when he becomes part of a threesome) it isn't to get pleasure but to get emotional release.
+Brandon is so consumed with sex that when we see his total collapse: when this thoroughly heterosexual man engages in a casual same-sex encounter or when he becomes part of a threesome, it isn't to get pleasure but to get emotional release.
 For Brandon, sex is no longer even for self-pleasure, it is to feel anything.